Michigan State players rough up Michigan players in tunnel

 “It needs to be investigated."

+University of Michigan Deputy Police Chief Melissa Overton said an investigation is underway in partnership with Michigan State University Police, and Michigan's athletic department and football program.

+“Situations like these, and the safety of the community, are taken very seriously," Overton said.

-Michigan athletic director Warde Manuel said the police and Big Ten Commissioner Kevin Warren, who attended the game, are looking into the fracas.
+Michigan athletic director Warde Manuel said Big Ten Commissioner Kevin Warren, who attended the game, is also looking into the fracas.

 A message seeking comment was left with Warren and Michigan State athletic director Alan Haller.